-Once the jack is thrown each player has the maximum duration of one minute to play his or her boule.
-This short period starts from the moment when the previous boule or jack stops or, if it is necessary to measure a point, from the moment the latter has been effected.
+Once the jack is thrown each player has the maximum duration of one minute to play their boule.
+This short period starts from the moment when the previous boule or jack stops or, if it is necessary to measure a point, from the moment the latter has been carried out.

 The same requirements apply to the throwing of the jack.

-All players not respecting this rule, incur the penalties outlined in Article 35 "Discipline".
+All players not respecting this rule, incur the penalties outlined in article 35.